 Personal readiness feeds directly into operational excellence.
 It helps reduce time to productivity, which results in cost savings (via realizing the full value of employees sooner).
 It also supports consistency and efficiency through ensuring common processes and a shared nomenclature to work from.

 Enablement investments help employees feel valued and can significantly improve job satisfaction.
 They can set off a virtuous cycle: As employees build their skills, they have more opportunities for recognition, which further strengthens engagement and loyalty.
 And in mastering skills and processes, employees contribute to a culture of excellence.

 Forrester’s research shows that enablement-driven employee engagement drives significant business value.
 Forrester’s 2021 Global Marketing Survey found an 18% productivity gain associated with employee engagement and 23% greater profitability among companies that engage their employees effectively.

 By strengthening employees’ competencies and confidence, enablement equips employees to advance within the organization.
 It also fosters a mindset of continuous learning and improvement and allows for skills to evolve as needs change.

 This strengthens the company from within by establishing a pipeline of capable and loyal employees.
 Along with supporting retention, opportunities for continual learning help to bolster employer brand, which helps attract top talent from outside the company, as well.

 With these three paired types of value, underpinned by a well-organized and resourced, engaging, and monitored set of enablement deliverables, businesses will optimize their marketing enablement efforts.
-Want to continue the conversation?
-Reach out to us.
+Learn more about what’s required for a high-performance marketing organization, and to continue the conversation, reach out to us.